jspsych/jsPsych/README.md

 Need help?
 ----------

-For questions about using the library, please post to the [jsPsych e-mail list](https://groups.google.com/forum/#!forum/jspsych).
-This creates a public archive of questions and solutions.
+For questions about using the library, please use the [Discussions forum](https://github.com/jspsych/jsPsych/discussions).

 Contributing
 ------------